Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Neural Cross-domain Inference

 \section{Neural Cross-domain Inference}

-In this section, we describe UBotNet architecture based on U-Net\cite{RonnebergerFB15_UNet} and a Bottleneck transformer\cite{Srinivas_2021_CVPR} for cross-domain inference, and our network training procedure.
-We conduct four different experiments for evaluating the proposed dataset and network architectures: a) Benchmark on OmniHorizon dataset, b) Ablation study of the dataset, c) Sim-to-Real domain transfer, and d) In-the-wild depth and normal estimation from real-world omnidirectional images images.
+In this section, we present the UBotNet architecture, inspired from U-Net \cite{RonnebergerFB15_UNet} and Bottleneck transformer \cite{Srinivas_2021_CVPR}, for cross-domain inference, along with our network training methodology.
+Our evaluation comprises four distinct experiments: a) Benchmarking on the OmniHorizon dataset, b) Ablation study of the dataset, c) Sim-to-Real domain transfer performance, and d) In-the-wild depth and normal estimation from real-world omnidirectional images.